 READ MORE: Is a home equity loan a good idea?

-There are Two Types of Home Equity Loans
+There are Three Types of Home Equity Loans

 - Second mortgage: A second mortgage is simply a loan secured by the equity you have in your home.
 It is typically a fixed-rate, lump sum payment to the borrower that is repaid in installments.